10 Maintenance Things Every Driver Should Know How To Do

 - Inspect the Vehicle: Once you’ve at least reviewed your vehicle’s owner’s manual, you should likely know how to identify any glaring issues with your car.
 Inspect your vehicle with your newfound knowledge to spot any issues.

 - Inspect the Engine Air Filter: Check up on your engine’s air filter on a consistent basis to make sure there’s no debris or dirt clogging it up.
 It’s time to replace it if there is.
+Read our guide to learn how to change your engine’s air filter.

 - Check the Engine Oil Level: Use your owner’s manual to find where the oil dipstick is under your car’s hood then check the oil level, as well as the color.
 If it appears to be dark, or you don’t have enough, then it’s time to change your engine oil.